000

 TAM vs SAM vs SOM: No Fluff

-TAM is every possible buyer if you were the only company in the world.
-If you sell storm-resistant windows, TAM might include every homeowner in tornado-prone states.
+TAM (Total Addressable Market) represents every possible buyer if you were the only company.
+For storm-resistant windows, this includes all homeowners in tornado-prone states.

 Common Mistakes People Make With Market Sizing